We were fortunate enough to spend 16 days travelling around all of Ireland in June and July 2019.

-The Causeway Coast is easily one of the top 5 places to visit in Ireland, as it’s home to many of Northern Ireland’s best attractions.
+The Causeway Coast is easily one of the top 5 places to visit in Ireland, and from here you can explore Northern Ireland's best attractions.
 Including Dunluce Castle, Bushmills Distillery, The Carrick-A-Rede Rope Bridge and, of course, the Giant's Causeway.

 If the weather is clear and calm, then there are few better places to be in Ireland than the Causeway Coast.